KoppalaVamsi/Hydroprocessor-Yield-Optimizer./README.md

 # Hydroprocessor Yield Optimizer & Prescriptive Optimization Platform

-An Advanced Process Control (APC) digital twin and prescriptive optimization engine for a **Hydroprocessor**.
+A predictive and prescriptive optimization engine for a **Hydroprocessor**.

 This platform bridges data-driven machine learning models with first-principles thermodynamic physics to deliver real-time predictions for the product yields & specifications while providing the set-point recommendations for blended diesel quality targets ($D95$ Distillation Cut Points and Flash Points).